 If your slipcover is humid or someone has spilled liquids on it, place the leather in a spot in your home that gets indirect sun or use a blow-dryer on a low heat setting.

-Removing humidity from the leather you’ll prevent it from bad odours.
-We recommend to also use a leather cleaner, vinegar or baking soda after drying the leather to remove the smells more effectively.
+Removing humidity from the leather will prevent bad odours from (further) developing.
+We recommend also using a leather cleaner, vinegar or baking soda after drying the leather to remove the smells more effectively.

 5. Fresh air

 The most ancient method to remove bad smells is airing your sofa covers out.
 Choose somewhere outdoors that is sheltered from direct light and heat, such as a table on the porch.
 Leave the sofa cover for a day if possible.
-Fresh air will also help to remove the moisture of the leather.
+Fresh air will also help to remove any unwanted moisture in the leather.

 Paper is more porous than leather, which makes it excellent at absorbing odours.
-If you have any smaller leather products, you can pack them up in newspapers or packing paper.
+If you have any smaller leather products, you can pack them up in newspaper or packing paper.

-The fibers of the paper act as wicks that lift the odours from the leather, and are also an excellent way of preserving the untreated reverse surfaces of leather items.
+The fibres of the paper lift the odours from the leather, and are also an excellent way of preserving the untreated reverse surfaces of leather items.

 We recommend to leave the leather packed inside the newspapers for at least 24 hours.

-If after trying all this tips your sofa still has bad odours, you can try professional cleaning.
+If after trying all this, your sofa still has bad odours, ask the professional scleaning.
 This option is always the most expensive one and we only recommend it after trying all our initial tips and advice.